buildroot/buildroot/board/raspberrypi/readme.txt

     Pi 4, 400, 5 and the Compute Module 4, 4s and 5 load the second stage
     bootloader from a SPI flash EEPROM.

+[3] Only for the Raspberry Pi 1, 2, 3, Zero and Zero 2.

+[4] Only for the Raspberry Pi 4, 400, Compute Module 4 and 4s.

-[3] Only for the Raspberry Pi installing device-tree overlays.
+[5] Only for the Raspberry Pi installing device-tree overlays.
 The Raspberry Pi
     with Bluetooth connectivity (Zero W, Zero 2 W, 3, 4, 400, Compute Module 4
     and 4s) use the miniuart-bt overlay to enable UART0 for the serial console;
     the Bluetooth uses the mini-UART instead.
 Alternative would be to disable